China Nuclear Power plans $2.6 billion share sale in industry's first IPO

-SHANGHAI China National Nuclear Power Co Ltd plans to raise 16.3 billion yuan (1.54 billion pounds) in the industry's first initial public offering, as part of the world's biggest expansion of civilian nuclear power capacity.
+SHANGHAI China National Nuclear Power Co Ltd plans to raise 16.3 billion yuan ($2.60 billion) in the industry's first initial public offering, as part of the world's biggest expansion of civilian nuclear power capacity.

 The listing, if approved by the securities regulator, could be the largest on the mainland since Agricultural Bank of China Ltd (601288.SS) in July 2010 - though Guotai Junan Securities Co Ltd could take that accolade after applying for an IPO to raise 22 billion yuan, based on Reuters calculations.